sysadmin0815/Fix-Log4j-PowershellScript/README.md

 <h3>Credits:</h3>

-7-Zip is used to delete the class in the jar file.
+7-Zip is used to delete the class in the jar file and verify the removal.
 >  Source: https://www.7-zip.org/ <br>
 >  7-Zip Copyright (C) 1999-2021 Igor Pavlov.